This was originally meant to be a series. Instead, I keep a list of the tools I use on my uses page.

 Brackets is an open-source code editor made by Adobe specifically for front end developers.
 I started using it somewhere in 2012.
-As a front end rookie with a background in design, it was very appealing.
+As a front-end rookie with a background in design, it was very appealing at the time.

 Live Preview is awesome

 Its biggest selling point is its Live Preview feature, which opens up a new Chrome window and updates the page as you edit css in real time.
 It also highlights the element that you are currently editing in the browser, which makes it easy to see exactly what you're affecting when writing css.
 These two features combined felt like magic in 2012.